Copyright

 • All images, videos and texts on sallytrace.com are copyrighted © 2000-present by Sally Trace.

 • All rights of reproduction belong to the artist Sally Trace.
-Do not copy, make derivative works or use Sally's art, written words or photographs in any way without written permission.
+Do not copy, make derivative works or use Sally's art, written words or photographs in any way without first obtaining written permission.
 Always ask first, please.

 • If you wish to license Sally's art for printed or other published works, please use the contact form below or send an email to obtain permission.
 I've had my art used by organizations to represent spiritual, uplifting and diversity-inclusive concepts including biodiversity, and I'm especially receptive to licensing my art for these types of uses.